 Over the years I have rootled around many times in the Thomas Nelson archives at Edinburgh University Library’s Special Collections.
 This article pulls together this material to put together a picture of Edwardian publishing at the height of the revolution in British book publishing when the cheap series was making its impact on the book-selling market.

 ‘Dorothy’s Literature Class: late-Victorian women autodidacts and penny fiction weeklies’, in eds Adeline Buckland and Beth Palmer, A Return to the Common Reader (Ashgate, 2011), 23-35.

 This was the last tranche of my Victorian women’s magazines research to be published, on the survival of evidence for reading groups for working-class girls in the 1890s.

 ‘John Buchan’s breakthrough: The conjunction of experience, markets and forms that made The Thirty-Nine Steps’, Publishing History 68:3 (2010), 25-107.

 Buchan’s writing life changed radically once The Thirty-Nine Steps became popular, so what had he been doing for the twenty years beforehand?

-The Dorothy was my discovery, a penny-weekly women’s magazine that spoke with a fractured voice about feminism, marriage, careers, proper reading, how to dress well, and how to avoid spots.
+(with Marysa Demoor) The Dorothy was a penny-weekly women’s magazine that spoke with a fractured voice about feminism, marriage, careers, proper reading, how to dress well, and how to avoid spots.

 ‘William Lucas’ & ‘Novelettes’, in Dictionary of Nineteenth-Century Journalism, eds Laurel Brake and Marysa Demoor (Ghent and London: Academia Press and The British Library, 2009), 381-82, 462.